-Week 4 is a rest & recovery week, and is back down to about 6:00 hours of training if you do 9 training session, with 2600 yards Swimming.
+Week 3 is up to 8:00 hours of training if you do 9 training session, with 3400 yards Swimming.
 The numbers listed for bike & run are total minutes of cycling or running.
 The Swims are listed in yards and suggested practices are linked below.

 |Day||Run Minutes||Bike Minutes||Swim – Yards||Core Minutes|

 Runs 1, 2 & 3: The 3 possible runs this week are 35, 35 and 50 minutes each.
 Depending on your pace, this may be a total of 8-12 miles, all done at a conversational pace.

 Bike 1, 2 & 3: The 3 possible bike rides this week are 60, 60 and 105 minutes.
 Like the running, these are all done at conversational pace.
 Use a gear that allows you to spin at a comfortably high cadence of around 85-90.

 Continue to do 15 minutes 3 times a week of Core work and Flexibility.
 Or better yet, take a class in yoga or pilates.

 Pittsburgh Personal Trainer Sue Falvey and I put together these videos that will give you a number of ideas for basic and advanced core training for cyclitsts and triathletes.

 Click here for an overview of all the triathlon training plans available.